KingScooty/creativenightly.com/app/_posts/2015-03-05-Using-bower-install-hooks-to-prep-CSS-components-for-SASS-workflows.md

 ---
-title: "Using Bower install hooks to change / rename CSS files to SASS files after installing them"
+title: "Using Bower install hooks to automate changing CSS files into SASS files after installing them"
 subtitle: "An upgrade, and integration server safe method to include vanilla CSS components in your SASS workflow and build pipeline."
 ---